wenfeilin/linwenfe-indiv-proj/README.md

 To build this project, make sure you have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download) installed.

-Create a `.env` file at the root of the `server` directory and fill in the environment variables as seen in `server/.env.example`.
+Create a `.env` file at the root of the `client` directory and one at the `server` directory.
+Fill in the environment variables as seen in `client/.env.example` and `server/.env.example` respectively for each.

 Then, do the following in the command line: